tomcatmanager/tomcatmanager/docs/commandline.rst

 Command Line
 ============

-You've already read about :ref:`interactive:Interactive Use` right?
+You've already read about :doc:`interactive use <interactive/tomcatmanager>` right?
 If not, this part will feel kind of hollow.

-Any command described in :ref:`interactive:Available Commands` can be run from the command line.
-The first argument of ``tomcat-manager`` is the url of the server.
-The rest of the arguments are any commands and their arguments from :ref:`interactive:Interactive Use`.
+Any interactive command can be run from the command line.
+The first positional argument to ``tomcat-manager`` is the url of the server.
+The rest of the arguments are any commands and their arguments from :ref:`interactive/tomcatmanager:Available Commands`.
 Here's a few examples:

 .. code-block:: text